ceph/go-ceph/README.md

 go-ceph tries to support different Ceph versions.
 However some functions might only be available in recent versions, and others may be deprecated.
-In order to work with non-current versions of Ceph, it is required to pass build-tags to the `go` commandline.
+In order to work with non-current versions of Ceph, it is required to pass build-tags to the `go` command line.
 A tag with the named Ceph release will enable/disable certain features of the go-ceph packages, and prevent warnings or compile problems.
 For example, to ensure you select the library features that match the "nautilus" release, use: